iExecBlockchainComputing/katacoda-scenario/ffmpeg/step2.md

 # Test your ffmpeg before deployment

-First download a movie sample to encode :
+First, let's download a movie sample to encode:

  `curl -OL http://techslides.com/demos/sample-videos/small.mp4`{{execute}}

-Then test locally your Ffmpeg binary with the following command  :
+You can then test locally the Ffmpeg binary with the following command:

  `./Ffmpeg -i small.mp4 small.avi`{{execute}}

-Your result small.avi must be present in apps directory.
+Your result small.avi must be present in the apps directory.

-Go back to the main directory for the next step:
+Kindly go back to the main directory for the next step:

  `cd ..`{{execute}}